Get in Touch

 1. Familiarity with the ISO OSI Reference Model (ITU-T X.200) and the TCP/IP protocol stack.

-2. Basic knowledge of the Unix/Linux OS: UNIX terminal, directory structure, file listing and directory operations (creating, navigating, copying, moving, removing files and directories), redirection, pipes, and process management (listing suspended and background processes).
+2. Basic knowledge of Unix/Linux OS: UNIX terminal usage, directory structures, file listing and management, creating, changing into, copying, moving, and removing directories/files, redirection, pipes, and process management (listing suspended and background processes).

-All components should be the latest stable releases available.
+All components should be running the latest stable releases.

 35 Hours